SongBird North - Where Writers Sing and Tell (Formerly "Bluebird North")

 SHARI ULRICH (Host / Producer)

-Sharis 45-year career from Pied Pumkin through The Hometown Band and on as a solo artist and multi-instrumentalist has led to 23 albums, including collaborations with Bill Henderson and Roy Forbes (UHF), Barney Bentall & Tom Taylor (BTU), and the bluegrass band The High Bar Gang.
-Her work has garnered several Juno Award nominations and two awards, induction into the BC Entertainment Hall of Fame, and a 2014 Canadian Folk Music Award for English Songwriter of the Year.
-Her passion for songwriters sharing a stage has led her to produce the Bluebird North and SongBird North series for the SAC for over 21 years, both locally and nationally.
-She is currently recording a new album, slated for an early spring 2019 release on Borealis Records. www.shariulrich.com
+Shari's 45-year career from Pied Pumkin through The Hometown Band and on as a solo artist and multi-instrumentalist has led to 25 albums, including collaborations with Bill Henderson and Roy Forbes (UHF), Barney Bentall & Tom Taylor (BTU), and the bluegrass band The High Bar Gang.
+Her work has garnered several Juno Award nominations and two wins, induction into the BC Entertainment Hall of Fame, a 2014 Canadian Folk Music Award for English Songwriter of the Year, and the most fun making music a girl could ask for.
+Her passion for songwriters sharing a stage has led her to produce the Bluebird North and SongBird North series for the SAC for over 22 years, both locally and nationally.
+She is releasing a new solo album on June 21 on Borealis Records. www.shariulrich.com

 The Roundhouse (View)